t-whiteley/t-whiteley/README.md

 ### Hi there 👋

 I work in:
-- Python for scripting and data analysis.
 - C and C++ for embedded / software development.
+- Python for scripting and quick automation.
 - Lamp stack for web development: Linux, Apache, MySQL, PHP.